 “transmission fee schedule” has the meaning given to the term “fee schedule” in the Electricity Transmission Regulations 1996;

-“voltage control” means keeping network voltages within operational limits in normal operation and in the aftermath of trips by automatic regulation of generation MVA output or by transmission or distribution voltage control equipment such as capacitor banks and automatic tap-changers;
+“voltage control” means keeping network voltages within operational limits in normal operation and in the aftermath of trips by automatic regulation of generation MVA output or by transmission or distribution voltage control equipment such as capacitor banks and automatic tap-changers.

-“Western Power” means the Western Power Corporation referred to in section 4 of the Act.
+(2) In these regulations, references to the electricity distribution network, or to the electricity distribution network of a corporation, are —

+(a) in relation to the Electricity Networks Corporation, references to the electricity distribution network operated by that corporation; and

+(b) in relation to the Regional Power Corporation, references to any electricity distribution network operated by that corporation.

 [Regulation 3 amended in Gazette 31 Dec 1998 p.7399; 28 Sep 2001 p.5357; 28 Dec 2001 p.6715; 22 Jun 2004 p.
-2162-3.]
+2162-3; 31 Mar 2006 p.
+1302-6, 1317 and 1319.]

 4. Interpretation